Vaccination Protocols

 Dr. Jean Dodds' Published Canine Vaccination Protocol

-Dr. Jean Dodds' current Hemopet protocol, published April 6, 2024, recommends distemper + parvovirus at 9-10 weeks, distemper + parvovirus at 14-15 weeks, parvovirus only at 18 weeks, rabies at 20 weeks or older if allowable by law and separated from other vaccines by 3-4 weeks, and distemper/parvovirus titers every three years thereafter.
+Dr. Jean Dodds' Hemopet protocol, published April 6, 2024, recommends distemper + parvovirus at 9-10 weeks, distemper + parvovirus at 14-15 weeks, parvovirus only at 18 weeks, rabies at 20 weeks or older if allowable by law and separated from other vaccines by 3-4 weeks, and distemper/parvovirus titers every three years thereafter.

 Read Dr. Jean Dodds' Canine Vaccination Protocol at Hemopet